Moataz-E/extended-kalman-filter/README.md

 # extended-kalman-filter
-Implementation of extended kalman filter
+Implementation of extended kalman filter that uses both Radar and LiDAR measurements to estimate next location.